AlanCoding/django-ansible-base/docs/apps/rbac/for_clients.md

 ## Using DAB RBAC as an API Client

 This section explains how to use the RBAC API endpoints to manage permissions.
-The API follows a clear hierarchy that reflects the system architecture.

 ### Prerequisites